Listen To The Article

 4. Lawn Clipping Tea

 Supposing you don’t want to leave them laying on the lawn, one of the most natural tactics is to put grass clippings to good use within your garden by composting them.
-Once you prepare and treat the clippings in the right manner, you can manage to recycle the nutrients from grass in other sections of your garden.
+Once you prepare the clippings in the right manner, you can then recycle the nutrients from grass into other sections of your garden.
 A suitable compost pile needs a mixture of green and brown materials.
 Freshly cut grass, which many people have touted as ‘green,’ consequently would need to be balanced out through the addition of brown material, like dry leaves, branches, twigs or paper.
 When adding fresh grass clippings, remember to turn the grass straight into the pile to increase aeration and prohibit compaction.
 Alternatively, it’s possible to leave your grass clippings to change color and dry out on their own.
 In this way, they can eventually serve as brown material in a natural manner!

 If you’re producing more grass clippings than you can use, the best possible option is usually to bring unwanted clippings to your local recycling center.
 This facility can dispose of them in an environmentally clean and efficient manner.

 7. One More Just For Fun: Natural Easter Egg Dye